Skip to main content

 Total WIOA

-The total Fiscal Year 2023 Budget of the Western Maryland Consortium’s WIOA Services is $3,019,818 and is fully funded by the U.S. Department of Labor through a combination of multi-year budgets.
+The total of all WIOA grant funding available for Fiscal Year 2024 is $3,456,716.
+WIOA grants are fully funded by the U.S. Department of Labor through a combination of grants covering multiple years.